UPSC CSE Selection Process 2023 - Interview Schedule, Documents Required for Verification

 Also ReadUPSC CSE Prelims Subject-Wise Weightage 2024

 UPSC Civil Services Selection Process takes place in 3 phases, UPSC CSE exam for Prelims, UPSC CSE exams for Mains and Personal Interviews.
 Candidates who qualify for all the 3 phases get shortlisted for posts available in UPSC civil services.
-Candidates planning to appear for UPSC exam must check out the below-mentioned articles to get a clearer perspective of UPSC CSE.
+Candidates planning to appear for the UPSC exam must check out the below-mentioned articles to get a clearer perspective of UPSC CSE.

 Want to know more about UPSC Civil Services